Homosexuality and Christian denominations

 Bill Giles, executive coordinator of the Presbyterian

-Coalition which opposes gay/lesbian ordination commented:
+Coalition -- a group that opposed gay/lesbian ordination -- commented:

 "Everyone is fatigued by this 20